Azfareo no Sobayōnin

 Azfareo no Sobayōnin (蒼竜の側用人, Azufareo no Sobayōnin) is a Japanese manga series written and illustrated by Shiki Chitose.
 It was initially published as a one-shot in Hakusensha's shōjo manga magazine Hana to Yume in October 2015.
 It was later serialized in the same magazine as a short serial from January 2016.
 It later was fully serialized in The Hana to Yume magazine from July 2016 to March 2018, before being transferred back to Hana to Yume in April 2018 and running up until August 2019.

+Synopsis

+The series is centered around a runaway shrine maiden named Rukuru and a dragon named Julius.
+After running away from home, Rukuru finds work taking care of the dragon Julius in the Kingdom of Azfareo.
+As she gets to know Julius, she finds out that Julius is actually the dragon king, and can shapeshift.